xhOwenMa/python-stuff/primality_test/README.md

 # primality test

-a quick function I created for my number theory assignment; the second function theoretically runs faster
+a quick function - the simple $O(\sqrt{n})$ algorithm - I created for my number theory assignment;

+Miller-Rabin is the same file as my other repo: [Miller-Rabin Primality Test](https://github.com/xhOwenMa/Miller-Rabin-Primality-Test)